evildmp/Arkestra/docs/getting_started.rst

 Using the bundled example project
 *********************************

+*Note* - at present, the database included with the example project requires a slightly older, and slightly tweaked, version of Django CMS.

+That version can be obtained from: https://github.com:evildmp/django-cms.git

+This is a temporary nuisance, and will be remedied as soon as possible.

 Arkestra comes with a bundled example project - in the `example` folder - which is ready to go, complete with database (the media files are not yet included; sorry).

 * `cd example`